josedguti/LucRun/README.md

-# React.JS Travel App
+# React.JS LucRun Running WebApp

-Fully responsive Travel app, where I practice my styling skills using React.JS framework and Bootstrap.
+Fully responsive Running app, where I practice my skills using the React.js framework, Bootstrap and more...

 ## ⚙️ Technologies Used